comboshreddies/kubectl-line/README.md

 done
 ```

-Sometimes I would delete or restart pod, sometimes I would exec, edit, remove or add labels.
+Sometimes I would delete pod, sometimes I would exec, edit, remove or add labels.
 Usual pattern of such executions is to get a list of items and then to operate on each item.